yhoiluhi/agmod/SINGLEPLAYER.md

 ## Known issues
 Some of these are specific to the HL campaign.
 - The modified maps are generally too dark, except the 2nd QE map that maybe it's too bright.
 This will be fixed.
-- Prestrafing is slower.
+- Prestrafing is slower, leading to harder TC skip and harder object boosting at 100 fps.
 This is because in AG we use `sv_maxspeed 300` by default.
 This won't change, as this is AG after all, not HL.
 - It's harder to get stuck in doors, which you may want to do in case the door deals negative damage (heals you).
 This issue will probably not be fixed, as it's hard to debug what is causing it, seems like in HL WON there's some kind of attraction towards the door.
 - Gauss charging sound is not completely correct and it makes an annoying noise when released after a saveload.
 This is because the client and server sides of the game are not the same yet.
 The game client will be updated soon, fixing this issue.
 - Gauss charge (secondary fire) is always released on saveload, so remember to not save or load a save while charging, unless you want to quickgauss (I don't really know if that's working properly or is worthy here), because the charge will be released potentially making you lose time and some ammo.
 This issue can't be fixed, unless you come up with a solution, of course.